svetkars/rpc-designate/doc/installing/configure-dns-server-pool.rst

           - host: 127.0.0.1
             port: 53

-     - A list out all name servers to test against.
+     - A list of all name servers to test against.
 The servers are used to confirm that the zone changes have been successfully applied.
    * - ``targets``